Michele Vasconcelos

+Jennifer Michele Vasconcelos (née Murphy; born May 11, 1994) is an American professional soccer player who most recently played as a forward for the Utah Royals of the National Women's Soccer League (NWSL).
+She played college soccer for the BYU Cougars and was drafted 11th overall by the Chicago Red Stars in the 2017 NWSL College Draft.
+She has also played for Kansas City NWSL, Portland Thorns FC, and Spanish club Sevilla.

+Early life and college career

+Vasconcelos played high school soccer at Alta High School in Sandy, Utah, which won three state championships during her career.
+She scored a total of 37 goals and recorded 22 assists at Alta High.
+Vasconcelos also played youth soccer for Sandy-based club Olympique Montreux.

+BYU Cougars

+Vasconcelos played NCAA Division I soccer at Brigham Young University, where she scored 30 goals and 27 assists in her career as an attacking midfielder and was named West Coast Conference player of the year in 2016.

 Club career

+Real Salt Lake Women, 2016

 Vasconcelos played for Real Salt Lake Women in the United Women's Soccer league during the 2016 season.

 Chicago Red Stars, 2018–2020

-She was drafted by the Chicago Red Stars with the 11th pick in the 2017 NWSL College Draft.
+National Women's Soccer League team Chicago Red Stars selected Vasconcelos with the 11th pick in the 2017 NWSL College Draft.
 She missed the entire 2017 NWSL season as she was pregnant with her first child.

-On March 25, 2018, Vasconcelos made her debut for Chicago Red Stars in a 1–1 draw against Houston Dash.
+On March 25, 2018, Vasconcelos debuted for Chicago Red Stars in a 1–1 draw against Houston Dash.
 She appeared in 20 games for the Red Stars in 2018.